cosmos/security/resources/CLASSIFICATION_MATRIX.md

 ### Downgrade Scenarios

-While the impact scenarios framework aims to be as simple as possible and associate an on chain or off chain impact to a severity classification, it ignores another half of the equation, the likelihood of the impact occurring.
+While the impact scenarios framework aims to be as simple as possible and associate an on-chain or off-chain impact to a severity classification, it ignores the other half of the equation, the likelihood of the impact occurring.
 Not all security reports of a single impact will always be as likely to happen, which must be taken into account to offer fair rewards when comparing two reports against each other.

 To take these variables into account, we have listed explicit scenarios that would downgrade the severity of a predefined impact.
-A non exhaustive set of downgrade scenarios may be:
+A non-exhaustive set of downgrade scenarios may be:
-* for the impact to take place, it requires the malicious actor to be part of a permissioned set of users.
+* For the impact to take place, it requires the malicious actor to be part of a permissioned set of users.
-* for the impact to take place, it requires a tight race condition to occur that the malicious actor cannot reliably control.
+* For the impact to take place, it requires a tight race condition to occur that the malicious actor cannot reliably control.
-* for the impact to take place, it requires some optional module to be enabled on an honest users chain.
+* For the impact to take place, it requires some optional module to be enabled on an honest user's chain.

 ## Guidance for Chain Developers and Validators